Property Damage Lawyer in Austin, Texas

 Contact Our Property Damage Attorney in Austin Today

 Facing any charge can be an intimidating event, but luckily you do not have to experience it alone.
-If you have been arrested or are currently being charged with any property related crime such as the ones listed above, now is the time to give the Shrum Law Office a call for your free, no-hassle consultation.
+If you have been arrested or are currently being charged with any property related crime such as the ones listed above, now is the time to give The Law Office of Matthew Shrum a call for your free, no-hassle consultation.
 Our dedicated legal advocates will actively listen to your encounter and engage in an informational conversation in the effort to fully understand every aspect of the incident.
 We know just how important the smallest details could be when things boil down to the final verdict of a case.
 All of the gathered information will help our team to develop an informative and educated strategy that will be executed in your defense.
-The Shrum Law Office has almost two decades of the legal expertise and knowledge that is necessary to ensure your voice is not only heard but understood by every member of the jury.
+The Law Office of Matthew Shrum has almost two decades of the legal expertise and knowledge that is necessary to ensure your voice is not only heard but understood by every member of the jury.
 Give us a call today at 512-777-0000 and let our professionals lift the heavy burden of property charges off of your shoulders.